-According to an ongoing temperature analysis conducted by scientists at NASA’s Goddard Institute for Space Studies (GISS), the average global temperature on Earth has increased by about 0.8° Celsius (1.4° Fahrenheit) since 1880.
-Two-thirds of the warming has occurred since 1975, at a rate of roughly 0.15-0.20°C per decade.
+According to an ongoing temperature analysis led by scientists at NASA’s Goddard Institute for Space Studies (GISS), the average global temperature on Earth has increased by at least 1.1° Celsius (1.9° Fahrenheit) since 1880.
+The majority of the warming has occurred since 1975, at a rate of roughly 0.15 to 0.20°C per decade.

-But why should we care about one degree of warming?
-After all, the temperature fluctuates by many degrees every day where we live.
+Why should we care about one or two degrees of global warming?
+After all, temperatures fluctuate by many degrees every day where we live.

-The global temperature record represents an average over the entire surface of the planet.
-The temperatures we experience locally and in short periods can fluctuate significantly due to predictable cyclical events (night and day, summer and winter) and hard-to-predict wind and precipitation patterns.
-But the global temperature mainly depends on how much energy the planet receives from the Sun and how much it radiates back into space—quantities that change very little.
-The amount of energy radiated by the Earth depends significantly on the chemical composition of the atmosphere, particularly the amount of heat-trapping greenhouse gases.
+The temperatures we experience locally and in short periods can fluctuate significantly due to predictable, cyclical events (night and day, summer and winter) and hard-to-predict wind and precipitation patterns.
+But the global temperature mainly depends on how much energy the planet receives from the Sun and how much it radiates back into space.
+The energy coming from the Sun fluctuates very little by year, while the amount of energy radiated by Earth is closely tied to the chemical composition of the atmosphere—particularly the amount of heat-trapping greenhouse gases.

 A one-degree global change is significant because it takes a vast amount of heat to warm all of the oceans, the atmosphere, and the land masses by that much.
 In the past, a one- to two-degree drop was all it took to plunge the Earth into the Little Ice Age.
 A five-degree drop was enough to bury a large part of North America under a towering mass of ice 20,000 years ago.